 The priorities for each President are different, reflecting the various threats elephants face in each of the countries.
 See examples of projects that the Giants Club has set in motion below.

-The Club’s aim is to protect half of Africa’s 415,000 elephants by 2020.
+The Club’s aim is to support projects that protect half of Africa’s 415,000 elephants.
 But its vision does not end there.
 The Giants Club looks to a time beyond the current poaching crisis as competition for land increases as populations grow.
 Already, the Giants Club is working to generate the guidance and financial mechanisms that will be necessary to maintain the world's most significant elephant landscapes.

 THE GIANTS CLUB SUMMIT